 The college has been operating their new systems since 2013 and enjoying the benefits of the upgrades.
 The students, professors, and staff at ECC are enjoying a consistently comfortable learning and work environment throughout the 240,620 square feet covered by the project improvements.

 From a financial standpoint, the annual energy savings realized during Years 1–4 ranged from $131,490 to $164,432.
 Add to that the $3,193 to $4,461 of savings in O&M time and costs, and the annual savings is even greater.
 Based on this savings rate, the projected 15-year savings is more than $2.5 million, leaving ECC with extra savings to cover financing interest fees or other college needs.

 The college is also pleased to be reducing their environmental footprint thanks to the project upgrades.
 The total energy conservation realized during Years 1–4 is equivalent to reducing CO2 emissions from the use of 336,544 gallons of gasoline.
 These savings include the following non-renewable resource conservation:

 Comfortable classrooms, energy savings, and resource conservation.
 It doesn’t get any better than that for Edgecombe Community College!

 Download Case Study

-Want to read more?
+Want to download a copy of this case study.
 Please fill out the form below to download.